 “Despite decades of safety improvements, far too many people are killed on our nation’s roads every year.
 Solving this problem will take teamwork, so we’re issuing a call to action and asking researchers, safety experts, data scientists, and the public to analyze the fatality data and help find ways to prevent these tragedies.”

 Legislative changes can take years to be put into action, and with the upcoming transition from the Obama administration, it’s unclear whether or not Trump’s currently unannounced transportation secretary will have the same priorities as Foxx and his team of highway safety officials.
 Unfortunately, even the strictest laws can’t stop every negligent driver from causing a collision.

-Our New York car accident attorneys at The Perecman Firm, P.L.L.C. have dedicated their careers to helping injured victims secure the compensation they need following a catastrophic crash.
-If you were seriously injured in an accident cause by a distracted driver, give us a call at (212) 577-9325 to speak with a member of our firm, or fill out our online form to get started with a free case evaluation.
+Our New York car accident attorneys at The Perecman Firm, P.L.L.C., have dedicated their careers to helping injured victims secure the compensation they need following a catastrophic crash.
+If you were seriously injured in an accident caused by a distracted driver, give us a call at (212) 577-9325 to speak with a member of our firm, or fill out our online form to get started with a free case evaluation.